Millie and Christine McKoy: Career

-Smith traveled to Britain to collect the girls and brought with him their mother, Monemia, from whom they had been separated.
-He and his wife provided the twins with an education and taught them to speak five languages (including German and French), dance, play music, and sing.
+The girls were showcased in fairs and freak shows in several U.S. cities and Montreal, Canada.

 During their time in Britain, they were presented to Queen Victoria.
 For the rest of the century, the twins enjoyed a successful career as "The Two-Headed Nightingale", and appeared with the Barnum circus, with Millie singing alto and Christine singing soprano To prove that they were really conjoined, they were also exhibited "without any infringement of modesty".
+When they were in their 30s, the twins moved back to the farm where they were born, which their father had bought from Jabez McKay and left to them.